bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 [Watch the Philips Hue demo video](philips_hue_demo.mp4)

+*If the video does not preview on GitHub, click "View raw" to play it.*

 **Please indicate who you collaborated with on this lab.** Be generous in acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.